imyeskela/parsing-moscow-cities-tgbot/README.md

 # parsing-moscow-cities-tgbot
-Parsing cities of the Moscow region
+Parsing cities of the Moscow region Telegram Bot